Chart Color Schemes

 The level of residential development activity in Conder is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Conder has had virtually no dwelling approvals in recent years.
-Specifically, an estimated 3 homes were approved between FY21 and FY25, with 0 so far in FY26.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Conder has had virtually no dwelling approvals in recent years.
+Specifically, an estimated 3 homes were approved over the past five financial years, from FY21 to FY25, with none yet approved in FY26.

-Despite a falling population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-This year alone, there have been $720,000 in commercial approvals, reflecting the area's residential nature.
+Despite a population fall during this period, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
+This year, there have been $720,000 worth of commercial approvals, reflecting the area's residential nature.
 Compared to the Australian Capital Territory, Conder has significantly less development activity.

-This limited new supply supports stronger demand and values for established dwellings, although building activity has increased recently.
-Nationally, Conder's level of development is also lower, indicating market maturity and possible development constraints.
-With population expected to remain stable or decline, Conder should see reduced pressure on housing, potentially presenting opportunities for buyers.
+This limited new supply generally supports stronger demand and values for established dwellings, although building activity has increased in recent years.
+Nationally, Conder's level is also lower, indicating market maturity and possible development constraints.
+With population expected to remain stable or decline, Conder should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development